Assistant Principal, Raising Achievement

 Over five years of considerable progress and change, and with clear direction, leadership and an increased range of opportunities, the students responded positively to the array of changes that were brought in, to increase both student outcome and aspirations.
 I found the administrative and finance departments helpful, in supporting new ventures and exploring opportunities.
 All staff were on board with a positive attitude to driving improvement.
-Within a relatively short time, change was evident for both student outcomes and OFSTED ratings, and sport now lies as a major strength at the academy.
+Within a relatively short time, change was evident for student outcomes and sport now lies as a major strength at the academy.
 This highlights the passion and dedication of all staff in wanting to see the academy as the leading school in Lowestoft.

 The CPD provided through Ormiston itself has allowed me to progress through my career with confidence.
 I have taken opportunities provided across the Ormiston MAP to visit and see outstanding practice in action, share excellence and network with colleagues on areas such as transition and trip planning.
 It is reassuring to have colleagues nationwide who can offer support and advice.
 The opportunities for sharing good practice, professional development and promotions, are renowned.
 The responsibilities I have are for departments and faculties, as well as the schools place in the community, including rewards, trips, student voice and transition with local primaries.
 These duties are wide and varying but make for exciting and rewarding days, where students make a significant contribution towards society and achieving personally and academically.

 I would recommend Ormiston Denes Academy as a place to work and thrive, due to the commitment of staff, students and stakeholders in ensuring our reputation as a high quality educational provider at the heart of its community.